MarcinZiabek/VoiceClassifier/README.md

 This project was created to explore the basic aspects of the speaker recognition techniques: decomposition and classification algorithms and methods of analysis as well.
 In the following chapters, most of the gained knowledge will be discussed.

+Additionally, it was not indeded to be an analysis tool and should not be used in that fashion.
+It does not adress many important issues like data validation or correct exception handling.

 ## Database

-In order to compare various algorithms, the apprioprate database was created.
+In order to compare various algorithms, the appropriate database was created.
 It consists of 25 voices with 100 samples each.
 This data was collected from the Shtooka Project available at [http://shtooka.net/](http://shtooka.net/) which is a multilingual database of audio recordings of words.

 ## Programming environment